Little Hills Mel Wetter Roundabout

 The City of Saint Charles has received CMAQ and County funds for the design and construction of the roundabout at Mel Wetter Parkway and Little Hill Expressway.
 The roundabout will be constructed within existing City Right-of-Way.
 The roundabout will be designed and constructed to accommodate future MO 370 ramps and connection to the north collector distributor C-D road.
 The funding, design, and construction of the C-D roadway system, additional ramps, and interchange improvements will be further discussed with MoDOT and will be a future project.
 The roundabout will also incorporate modifications to the Boschert Trail and Bike Crossing on Little Hills Pkwy.

 As part of this project, the City will fund the design and construction of new water mains.
 The consultant will be responsible for designing a new 12” water main extension along Little Hills Expy connecting to the existing 10” water main at 3rd St/MO 94 and connections to the side streets.
-Construction is expected to begin by Fall of 2021.

 The Little Hills Expressway and Mel Wetter Parkway intersection